nuthinking/swipe-through/README.md

 Swipe Through components are invisible when the movie is running, but they can be shown briefly by double-clicking anywhere on the screen.
 To disable this functionality, add *hideArea = true;* at the root of the movie.

-To quickly understand how everything works, it recommended to have a look at the example project: *examples/all-components/all-components.xfl*
+To quickly understand how everything works, have a look at the example project: *examples/all-components/all-components.xfl*

 ## Components ##
 These are the parameters used by some of the components: